szgaljic/f6/content/docs/_index.md

 - When a system relies on extensive **Dependency** (third-party tools, cloud services, or libraries), the complexity of external dependencies can introduce vulnerabilities.
 Without adequate **Security** measures, these integrations might expose the system to attacks or data breaches.
 - A low **Investment** magnifies the trade-offs between all other foundations—the more you focus on one, the less you can afford the other.

-The interplay between these foundations is at the heart of the F6 Framework.
+The interplay between these foundations is at the heart of F6.
 By understanding the importance of each foundation, the key questions and decisions they encompass, and the relationships between them, teams can align priorities and navigate challenges more effectively.

-Ultimately, the F6 Framework serves as a "translation vocabulary" between stakeholders and implementation teams.
+Ultimately, F6 serves as a "translation vocabulary" between stakeholders and implementation teams.
 It provides a shared language to discuss and evaluate trade-offs, ensuring that every decision is informed, intentional, and aligned with the project’s goals.
 With this framework, organizations can unlock the potential trapped in communication stalemates, enabling teams to build systems that are not only functional but deeply impactful.

 {{< cards >}}
   {{< card url="/docs/foundations/volatility/" title="Volatility" icon="bolt" >}}